Find Trade Colleges

 90% Freshmen Loans

 90% of Carrington College, Boise students take out loans to afford college costs.
-The average amount of student loans is $8,200 a year.
-The student loan default rate of 1.7% means most graduates are not struggling to pay off their loans.
+The typical student loan amount is $8,200 a year.
+The school reports a student loan default rate of 1.7% which is much lower than the average rate of 10.8%!

 A typical bachelor’s-degree holder from this school earns an average of $33,724 during the early-career years.